ykhanguyen/TodoListAndTimeTrack/README.md

 - [x] Priority bars: I implemented the algorithm that makes the list rearrangement for each time the user adjusts the priority bar.
 - [x] contains the project tag for each todo list.
+- [x] implemented a hash map to keep track of all the user's projects
-- [ ] time track after the user finishes the task.
+- [x] time track after the user finishes the task.
 - [x] remove feature works.
 - [x] adjust priority bar for each task works.
 - [x] create new task with project name and priority bar work.